History of IWA

 In 2021, Incarnate Word Academy partnered with the Sisters of the Incarnate Word to renovate and update St. Joseph Hall, a shared spaced that hosts CYO tournaments, the Sisters’ Reverse Raffle, school events and more.
 A new roof was added, sport court replaced the old tile flooring, new paint was added throughout, the meeting room was redesigned and named the Sisters Hospitality Room, and sound-absorbing panels were added to the gym to aid the sound quality for the performing arts.
 The lobby also saw a facelift, as the statue of St. Joseph was elevated, new panel walls that include the logos of the Sisters of the Incarnate Word and Incarnate Word Academy were installed, and comfortable seating was added for the comfort of our families and guests.
 The St. Joseph Hall project was completed in the summer of 2022.

-In 2022, the Sisters generously gave the school space on the second floor of the building that will soon house the new IWA Library and Writing Lab and will additionally hold new technology spaces, including a clean and dirty lab.
+In 2022, the Sisters generously gave the school space on the second floor of the building that now houses the new IWA Library and Writing Lab and will additionally hold new technology spaces, including a clean and dirty lab.
 We continue to look for new and innovative ways to support our students and to provide them with the most state-of-the-art spaces and learning environments.
-We are eager to continue on the legacy of the Sisters of the Incarnate Word, educating students to Learn, Love and Serve.